Talan122/talan122.github.io/content/post/one.md

 ![](https://cdn.discordapp.com/attachments/313445620750876682/1082329939631689858/image.png)

 There is still much work to do but I'm happy with it.
+Edit: I use OperaGX and didn't realize the background wasn't a dark color.
+I'll fix that in some time.

 I'm initially building this website with the Hugo framework which you can find [here](https://gohugo.io) and the Ananke theme found [here](https://github.com/theNewDynamic/gohugo-theme-ananke)